 A degree including Women's and Gender Studies will enable students to assess how women's roles across disciplines impact our understanding of society and history and our actions, past and present, within local and global communities.
 Students preparing for a career in education, research, business, administration, government, law, journalism, social work, equity issues, or activism are encouraged to consider enrolling in a Women's and Gender Studies program.

-For more information and a full list of courses, please click here.
+For more information about our programs and full list of courses, please click here.

 - Jeri English, Associate Professor, Teaching Stream